opiter09/Fossil-Fighters-Champions-Randomizer/README.md

   starters are still available in Hot Spring Heights
 - Because of this text editing, this randomizer will only work on the English version of the game, gomen'nasai
+- Mono-Spawn Mode makes it so each map [2] only spawns one vivo (along with jewels, Silver Fossils, etc.).
+The exception is the main area of Treasure Lake, so you have a good foundation and aren't completely at the mercy of RNG
 - The color randomization refers to the palette changes Super Fossils make.
 Due to complications with editing individual creature data, many vivosaurs which changed to the same palette before will change to the same different one after